bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/time.md

 Returns the unique values of a given list of &lt;time&gt; types, removing duplicates and sorting by value.

+# &lt;time&gt; as local date : date

+No documentation exists.

 # &lt;time&gt; as local string : string

 Returns a string in MIME format of the given time object.
 The format is: ddd, DD mmm YYYY HH:MM:SS sZZZZ.
 The string is formatted using the local time zone.